Noaht8/alx-higher_level_programming/0x11-python-network_1/README.md

 You must use the GitHub API, here is the documentation https://developer.github.com/v3/repos/commits/ Print all commits by: `<sha>: <author name>` (one by line)
 ```
+Write a Python script that takes 2 arguments in order to solve this challenge.

+- The first argument will be the `repository name`
+- The second argument will be the `owner name`
+- You must use the packages `requests` and `sys`
+- You are not allowed to import packages other than `requests` and `sys`
+- You don’t need to check arguments passed to the script (number or type)

+Only 17% of applicants for a backend position at ALX finished this task in less than 15 minutes.